Anglo-Saxon Craft Activities for Kids - Living Like An Anglo-Saxon

 Anglo-Saxon houses were very basic.
 They consisted of a a small hut made from wood with a straw roof.
 They only had one room with a small fire in the centre where the whole family would eat, sleep and live.
 They rarely had windows but would occasionally have a small hole in the roof to allow smoke from the fire to escape.

 Build your own Anglo-Saxon model house using craft resources.
 Use a cardboard box as the base structure, add lollypop sticks for the wooden planks and wool or straw for the roof.
 Or why not go outside and choose some sticks from the garden to use as your building materials?

 Need some inspiration?
 Check out Hugo's Anglo-Saxon House model from Family Makes.

 Weaving is a process where you interlace threads together to make fabric.
 The Anglo-Saxons used weaving to make their clothes, sails for their ships, decorations for their houses, blankets, bags and more.
 It was a lengthy process that started with sheering the sheep for their wool.
-The wool is then washed, combed and spun into long strands called yarn.
-The yarn is then dyed using a mixture of plants and natural resources before being weaved into fabric on a loom.
+The wool was then washed, combed and spun into long strands called yarn.
+The yarn was then dyed using a mixture of plants and natural resources before being weaved into fabric on a loom.